 General Lee commandeered the small home of the elderly widow, Mary Thompson, to use as his headquarters for the duration of the Gettysburg Battle.
 Today, it is a museum and open to the public.
 In addition to the house having been restored, you can walk a trail that meanders through the property, but be prepared to meet up with a ghost or two.
 You may even hear some of the disturbing phantom battle cries or wounded soldiers' painful cries.

 - The front door opens on its own.

 - Phantom objects that sound like bullets hit the front of the building.

 - Lights turn off on their own.

-- Gunshots and the sound of objects hitting the front of the main lobby.
+- Phantom gunshots are heard along with the sound of objects hitting the front.

 Explore the Haunted Battlefields of Gettysburg National Military Park

-Located near the Gettysburg battlefield, the Jennie Wade house saw tragedy during the Civil War that resulted in its acclaimed haunting.
-Twenty-year-old Jennie was kneading bread in her sister's kitchen when a bullet from the battle came through her front door and killed her.
-Jennie is reportedly the only civilian to die during the Battle of Gettysburg.
-Now the place she died is a museum that is reportedly haunted by her spirit, which wanders the home and is frequently seen by staff and guests.
+Located near the Gettysburg battlefield, the Jennie Wade house saw tragedy during the Civil War that resulted in a stray bullet piercing the house and killing 20-year-old Jennie as she kneaded bread in the kitchen.
+Jennie is reportedly the only civilian that died during the Battle of Gettysburg.
+Her sister's home where she died is now a museum.